-Adrenal glands are triangle-shaped glands located on top of the kidneys.
+The adrenal glands are two triangle-shaped glands, one gland is located on top of each kidney.

-The outer part of the adrenal gland is called the cortex and produces steroid hormones such as cortisol, aldosterone, and testosterone.
-The inner part of the adrenal gland is called the medulla and produces epinephrine and norepinephrine, which are commonly called adrenaline and noradrenaline.
+Each adrenal gland is about the size of the thumb.
+The outer part of the gland is called the cortex.
+It produces steroid hormones such as cortisol, aldosterone, and testosterone.
+The inner part of the gland is called the medulla.
+It produces epinephrine and norepinephrine, which are also called adrenaline and noradrenaline.

 When the glands produce more or less hormones than your body needs, you can become sick.

 The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding, including:

 Stewart PM, Krone NP.
 The adrenal cortex.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 15.

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.